abhidax/DayOne/README.md

 # DayOne
-This is my my git repository
+This is my my git repository.
+Author - Abhinab Das